US pilot jailed in Singapore for breaking quarantine order

 Singapore has one of the largest outbreaks in Asia, with 26,000 cases.
 More than 90% of those infected are foreign workers living in crowded dormitories, while the government recently began easing restrictions for the local population.

-The tiny city-state has strict penalties for those who breach quarantine rules, don’t masks in public or fail to adhere to social distancing measures.
-Quarantine violators face up to six months in jail, a fine of up to Singapore $10,000 ($7,000) or both.
+The tiny city-state has strict penalties for those who breach quarantine rules, don’t wear masks in public or fail to adhere to social distancing measures.
+Quarantine violators face up to six months in jail, a fine of up to 10,000 Singapore dollars ($7,000) or both.

 Tan said Yeargan and his two co-pilots were taken to an airport hotel to serve 14-day quarantines upon arriving from Sydney on April 3.
 It was required because they stated in their health declarations they had visited China, Hong Kong, Macau, Japan and the United States in the two-week period before their arrival, Tan said.